MiSikora/laboratory/library/docs/gradle-plugin.md

 }
 ```

-This setup creates two feature flags. `Authentication` and `LocationTracking` with values taken from the `feature(name) { }` block.
+This setup creates two feature flags. `Authentication` and `LocationTracking` with options taken from the `feature(name) { }` block.
 Key things that might not be that obvious.

 - Feature flag source visibility is inherited from a feature's visibility.
-- If a feature flag defines a remote source a `Local` source is automatically added as an enum value.
+- If a feature flag defines a remote source a `Local` source is automatically added as an option.
 Any custom `Local` sources will be filtered out.
 - If all sources are added with `withSource()` function, `Local` source will be used as a default one.

 ```kotlin